Aashish69-96/Quiz-Rect1-/README.md

-This is quiz app make with react
+This is quiz app made with react (first app on react)